intel/ccloudvm/README.md

 #### The task functions

-There are four functions that can be used to provide visual information back to the user who invoked ciao-down on the host.
+There are four functions that can be used to provide visual information back to the user who invoked ccloudvm on the host.
 These functions should always be issued in pairs.
 The first function invoked should always be beginTask.

 beginTask takes two parameters.
 The first is the workspace object.
 The second is a